SoKnight/ChatEngine/README.md

 - Customizable messages and /cereload command for fast reloading configuration.

 ### Building
-Plugin will be at SpigotMC soon, but now you can build it with Maven: `/mvn compile`
+Plugin will be at SpigotMC soon, but now you can build it with Maven: `mvn compile`